Passing environment variables

 Let's do all that now:

-element, perhaps it's a good idea to create an additional
+Since stylesheets go in the head element, perhaps it's a good idea to create an additional

-information?
+newtype like Structure for head information?
 Things like title, stylesheet,

 and even meta elements can be composed together just like we did for Structure

-to build the head
+to build the head!

 -